esa/torchquad/README.md

       conda activate torchquad
       ```

-Once the installation is done, then
+Once the installation is done, then you are ready to contribute.
+Please note that PRs should be created on the `develop` branch.

 3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 5. Push to the Branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request
+6. Open a Pull Request on the `develop` branch (*not* `main`)

 and we will have a look at your contribution as soon as we can.

+For torchquad, we autoformat every PR with Black.
+This means that if you are not using Black, you will have to pull the autoformatted code after pushing, otherwise conflicts might arise.

+Furthermore, we ask you to create PRs on the `develop` branch, *not* `main` branch, and to make sure that your PR has passed all tests.
+Only PRs created on the `develop` branch with all tests passed will be considered.

 <!-- LICENSE -->
 ## License